Kushal-jain-vlsi/fifo/README.md

 # fifo
-This repository contains verilog code for  async.
+This repository contains verilog code for  Async.
 FIFO